FourFourTwo's 50 Biggest Derbies in the World: 30-21

 Allow FFT a small digression from the rules: Split to Zagreb is 250 miles by road and Croatia is only about 300 miles from top to bottom, so it might be argued that this isn’t a derby.
 The Croats disagree, calling it the Vjecni Derbi.
 (It means Eternal Derby.
 They like an Eternal Derby in the Balkans: there’s also one each in Bulgaria, Greece, Macedonia, Romania, Serbia, Slovenia and Bosnia-Herzegovina.
 But we digress.)

 Dinamo and Hajduk are Croatia’s biggest clubs, representing very different and often fiercely oppositional cities; as is usually the way, those from the capital (Zagreb) are regarded as haughtily superior, while they in turn mock the ‘lazy provincials’.
-Dinamo’s on-pitch superiority has gone unquestioned lately – they’re on their way to an 11th successive league title – but we don’t suggest you say that at Hajduk’s Poljud Stadium when Dinamo come to town.
+Dinamo’s on-pitch superiority has barely been questioned lately – they’ve won three of the last four league titles – but we don’t suggest you say that at Hajduk’s Poljud Stadium when Dinamo come to town.
 GP

 26. Raja vs Wydad